UMCarpentries/intro-curriculum-r/paper/paper.md

 However, we also believe that the following helped make the workshop as smooth as possible:

-1. We suggested that learners have Zoom and RStudio (or the Unix shell) open side-by-side on their computer to minimize toggling between different panels.
+1. We suggested that learners have Zoom and RStudio (or the Unix shell) open side-by-side on their computer to minimize toggling between different windows [@chen_online_2020].
 1. We used Slack for communication among instructors and helpers, as well as between helpers and learners.
 Learners asked questions in a group Slack channel where helpers could respond.
 This allowed us to address the vast majority of learner questions and bugs quickly, clearly, and efficiently without disrupting the lesson or moving the learner to a Zoom breakout room.